 1. This Act may be cited as the National Short title.
-Constituencies Development Government (Amendment) Act, 2021.
+Government Constituencies Development (Amendment) Act, 2021.

-2. Section 4 of National the Government Constituencies Development Fund Act is amended in subsection (1) by deleting the phrase "2.5% (two and half 2015. per centum)" appearing in paragraph (a) and substituting therefor the phrase "5% (five per centum)".
+2. Section 4 of the National Government Constituencies Development Fund Act is amended in subsection (1) by deleting the phrase "2.5% (two and half 2015. per centum)" appearing in paragraph (a) and substituting therefor the phrase "5% (five per centum)".

-Amendment of section 4 of
+Amendment of section 4 of No. 30 of